Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials

 In summary, we have demonstrated the emergence of a robust, strong-coupling inter-layer $s$-wave Kohn-Luttinger superconducting state in multi-layer Hubbard models prototyping stacked 2D electron systems.
 Our \textit{ab initio} calculations identify a few candidate materials capable of realizing this novel state, indicating that 2D van der Waals materials can also constitute a versatile platform for designing and manipulating unconventional superconductivity.

-\textit{Acknowledgment} We are grateful to Fadi Sun for useful discussions.
+\textit{Acknowledgment} We are grateful to Wenchen Luo and Fadi Sun for useful discussions.
 This work is supported by the National Natural Science Foundation of China (Grants No.12274472, No. 12494594).
 We also thank the support from the Research Center for Magnetoelectric Physics of Guangdong Province (Grants No. 2024B0303390001) and Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2401010).
+H.Y. acknowledges support by Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2501003) and NSFC under Grant No. 12274477.

 \onecolumngrid